 In collaboration with our brilliant local partners and generous financial supporters, we will eliminate corneal blindness in our lifetime—but only if we effectively and sustainably strengthen country-level health systems, which are key to preventing and treating every case of corneal blindness around the world.

 Millions of people suffer needlessly in the dark, especially in low- and middle-income countries, where the delta between health need and effective and appropriate care is often greatest.
 Why?
 Very few of today’s sight-restoring solutions are accessible or sustainable at global scale.

 Most cases of corneal blindness can be addressed with some form of corneal transplant, but transplantation is often not the most practical option for low-resource patients with limited access to healthcare.
-It also won’t stop the staggering 1.5 million new cases of corneal blindness from occurring worldwide each year.
+It also won’t prevent or stop the staggering 1.5 million people annually who experience eye trauma from developing corneal blindness.

 To achieve elimination, prevention and innovation are key.

-And yet, even the establishment of a more comprehensive range of corneal health services that individuals and their communities need to thrive won’t be enough unless health systems can ensure access and delivery to patients across all stages of life.
+Even a comprehensive range of corneal transplant services won’t be enough unless health systems can ensure the access and delivery of quality corneal health care to patients across all stages of life.

 For this reason, SightLife and our partners also work to strengthen health systems, especially at the primary care level, because lasting solutions on the road to elimination will only work when they reach patients at the right time and place.